For details, please see: http://www.cardiff.ac.uk/study/postgraduate/research/programmes/area/organisms-and-environment

 PhD projects tend to be multidisciplinary in nature, and range from field ecology to experimental microbiology to population genomics.
 The group has a field centre in Sabah, Malaysia and O&E faculty are also responsible for maintaining the School’s Molecular Biology and Analytical support facilities.
 In this large and lively research division, many projects are run in collaboration with Universities and Research Institutes elsewhere in the UK and abroad, as well as with other departments (such as Earth and Ocean Sciences, Social Sciences, City and Regional Planning) within the University.

-Further information on researchers and facilities within O&E is available on the School's website.
+Further information on researchers and facilities within Organisms and Environment is available on the School's website.

 Qualification and course duration